 Tel. +420 224 934 019

-Located centrally between Wenceslas Square and the National Theater, “At the Bears” boasts one of the strongest beers in the world, its specialty, X33, which has a 12.6% alcohol content.
+Located centrally between Wenceslas Square and the National Theater, “At the Bears” boasts one of the strongest beers in the world, its specialty, X33, which has a 12.6% alcohol content and the highest wort density on earth.
 Arched ceilings and long, wooden tables line the labyrinth of rooms of U Medvídků, which dates to 1466.
 The microbrewery’s main beer is Old Gott, an unfiltered, amber lager (50 Kč for 0.33 L), a smooth sipper, as well as several other varieties.
-U Medvídků is also known for its impressive menu of Czech food, where one can sample the traditional svičkova or goulash.
+U Medvídků is also known for its impressive menu of Czech food, where one can sample the traditional svičkova or goulash, or be bold and try the “brewer’s tasting menu” that includes cheese and icecream made from the good stuff itself.

 Na Perštýně 7